Do you suffer from Negative Sentiment Override in your marriage?

 Don’t get me wrong I am a huge fan of the 8 C’s.
 But it’s not our true nature.

-Nature is neither idealistic, trendy, or treacly.
+Nature is neither idealistic, nor trendy.

 Happiness, like anxiety, is an emotion that specifically evolved to motivate us as a species to engage in behaviors that would allow us to adapt and survive.
 Happiness is not an end in itself… it is a means to an end.